SamuelQuinones/samtheq.com/README.md

 With the database seeded and running, you can start the app in development.

+#### Viewing The App

-Note that the app will not launch if your database can not be connected to.
+Note that the app will normally not launch if your database can not be connected to.
+IF it does launch, the app will run but will display errors that it can not read data from the database.

 ```bash
 npm run dev